khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ## Outcomes over features

 Empathy for the user starts with a deep understanding of their needs and goals, not just the discrete features they use to complete tasks.
 Rather than focusing on isolated actions, we aim to support their overall workflows and the outcomes they seek.
-Designing with this mindset ensures that we're creating a more connected and coherent experience across the product.”
+Designing with this mindset ensures that we're creating a more connected and coherent experience across the product.

 | Do                                                                                                                                              | Don't                                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |